Cresswell Pele Tower

+History

-Cresswell Pele Tower was constructed in the 15th century as a defence against the Border Reivers.
+Cresswell Pele Tower was constructed in the 14th century as a defence against the Border Reivers.
 Unlike many of the 80 Pele towers in Northumberland, the Cresswell Tower is in a relatively good state of preservation.

 Since its construction the three-storey Pele Tower has had an interesting journey through time.

 The engraving shown on the Pele Tower Project websites, for example, is dated 1829 and shows the Pele Tower connected to Cresswell Hall, since demolished.
 The only remaining evidence of this union surviving above ground today is the front entrance of Cresswell Hall, now bricked up.